From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Canonical transformation and Hamilton-Jacobi equation

 \subsection{Double-mode classical systems}

 Consider a two-mode classical system described by the time-dependent Hamiltonian~\cite{Briggs2012Coherent,Briggs2013Quantum,Liu2024NonAbelian} as

-where $\vec{q}=(q_1,q_2)$ and $\vec{p}=(p_1,p_2)$, with $k=1,2$, denote the canonical coordinates and momenta of two harmonic oscillators, respectively.
-And $\Omega(t)$ is the time-dependent coupling strength between the coordinates and momenta of them.
-The dynamics of classical systems governed by Eq.~(\ref{Hamclasstwo}) can be mapped to the solutions of two-level quantum systems, enabling the generation of eigenstates~\cite{Briggs2012Coherent} and the entanglement~\cite{Briggs2012Coherent} and the implementation of quantum gates~\cite{Briggs2013Quantum}.
+where $\vec{q}=(q_1,q_2)$ and $\vec{p}=(p_1,p_2)$, with $k=1,2$, denote the canonical coordinates and momenta, respectively. $\Omega(t)$ is the time-dependent coupling strength between the coordinates and momenta of the two harmonic oscillators.
+The dynamics of classical systems governed by Eq.~(\ref{Hamclasstwo}) can be mapped to the solutions of two-level quantum systems, enabling the generation of eigenstates~\cite{Briggs2012Coherent} and the implementation of quantum gates~\cite{Briggs2013Quantum}.